solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-attendee.md

 Mobile agents log in daily to a data collection application on their mobile devices and retrieve the list of insured customers they are responsible for visiting.
 They communicate directly with the insured, schedule a time for a home visit, and ultimately during that visit collect information and input it into the data collection website.
 The sensitive information collected always includes Personally Identifiable Information (PII) and may include Protected Health Information (PHI) about the insured customer.
 This data is sent over the public Internet securely over Transport Layer Security (TLS / SSL).

-Support staff processes complete work orders and submits results through the corporate website requiring another transfer of sensitive data.
+Support staff processes complete work orders and submit results through the corporate website requiring another transfer of sensitive data.

 They have a number of legacy open source web and line of business (LOB) applications deployed on Linux servers.
 In addition, they are running SQL Server 2008 R2 on Windows Server 2008 as their database which they understand is approaching end of life.